 An evolving hub for performers and creators on the latest news, resources, and updates about COVID-19.

-As the situation around COVID-19 rapidly progresses, we’re faced with a barrage of information on a daily basis.
-To make things a little easier to navigate, we’ve compiled a list of all the resources you might need as an actor and creator.
-Be sure to check back often as the list will be updated with new information as it becomes available.
+As the situation around COVID-19 progresses, we’re faced with a barrage of information on a daily basis.
+To make things a little easier to navigate, we’ve compiled a list of all the resources you might need as an actor and creator—everything from applying to emergency grants to submitting the perfect self-tape for a remote audition.
+This guide will be updated with new information as it becomes available.

-- The SAG-AFTRA Foundation is utilizing the union’s Motion Picture Players Welfare Fund to open disaster relief funding for member actors.
+- The SAG-AFTRA Foundation’s Motion Picture Players Welfare Fund is providing emergency financial assistance for member actors.